msyk/FMDataAPI/README.md

 it sets the "fmrest" as access privilege.
 The account to connect with REST API is "web" and "password."
 This database has the layout named "person_layout," and you can use the layout name as a property of the FMDataAPI instance.
-The return value of the "query" method is Iterator and can repeat in the foreach statement with each record in the query result.
+The return value of the "query" method is Iterator and can be repeated in the foreach statement with each record in the query result.
 This layout has the field named "FamilyName" and "GivenName," and can use the field name as a property.